The Supersonic Project: SIGOs, a Proposed Progenitor to Globular Clusters, and their Connections to Gravitational Wave Anisotropies: Introduction

 Globular clusters (GCs) are very old \citep[$\sim$~13 Gyr, e.g.,][]{Trenti+15} structures with masses between $\sim 10^5 - 10^6 M_\odot$ \citep[e.g.,][]{Elmegreen+97,Fall+01,McLaughlin+08,Elmegreen+10}.
 Their high stellar densities and low metallicities make them a promising nurturing ground for gravitational wave sources via few body dynamics \citep[e.g.,][]{Zwart_2000,Wen03,OLeary_2006,Rodriguez+15,Rodriguez+16,Chatterjee+17,Kremer+20,Rodriguez+21}.

 Significantly, observations suggest that GCs contain little to no dark matter \citep[e.g.,][]{Heggie+96,Bradford+11,Conroy+11,Ibata+13}.
 These observations pose a challenge to the formation of these objects in the context of hierarchical structure formation.
 Accordingly, different GC formation scenarios exist in the literature.
 One popular mechanism is that GCs formed as a byproduct of active star formation in galaxy discs \citep[e.g.,][]{Elmegreen+10,Shapiro2010,Kruijssen2015}, for example as a result of strong shocks when gas is compressed during galaxy mergers, as first proposed by \citet[]{Gunn80}.
 The discovery of many massive young star clusters in the interacting Antennae system \citep[e.g.,][]{Whitmore+95,Whitmore+99} supports this idea.
 Furthermore, this scenario has also been incorporated into cosmological hierarchical structure formation models \citep[e.g.][]{Harris+94,Ashman+92,Kravtsov+05,Muratov+10}.
-However, this paradigm is challenged by the observations of nuclear star clusters which imply that some GC-like structures may form inside dark matter (DM) halos and thus may reside in the center of these halos \citep[see for example][]{Boker+04,Walcher+05,Walcher+06,Brown+14}.
+However, this paradigm is challenged by observations of nuclear star clusters that resemble GCs (e.g., in total mass and core/half-light radii), which imply that some GC-like structures may form inside dark matter (DM) halos and thus may have a DM halo origin \citep[see for example][]{Boker+04,Walcher+05,Walcher+06,Brown+14}.

 Another popular theory is that GCs initially formed inside dark matter halos \citep[as suggested by][]{Peebles84}, but that these halos were later stripped by the tidal field of their host galaxies, leaving the central parts deficient of dark matter \citep[e.g.][]{Bromm+02,Mashchenko+05II,Saitoh+06,Bekki+12}.
 However, some GCs are observed to have stellar tidal tails, which is difficult to explain in the context of this scenario.
 If the objects have extended dark matter halos, the halos should have shielded them from forming tidal tails \citep[e.g.,][]{Grillmair+95,Moore96,Odenkirchen+03,Mashchenko+05II}.